 The possibilities are endless!

-I’m warning you: these sugared almonds are PERFECT and ADDICTING.
-But they make every recipe a little bit better.
-Sweet, crunchy, and amazing.
+I’m warning you: these sugared almonds are irresistible and addicting.
+But they make every recipe a little bit better with their sweet, crunchy amazingness!